Probing the size and binding energy of the hypertriton in heavy ion collisions

 {\bf Conclusions.} In this work I have considered the viability of using active targets to asses information on the binding energy of the hypertriton.
 These are important experiments, perhaps yielding precious information to help constrain theoretical models for the hypertriton.
-The implications for the "hyperon puzzle" are also of relevance because the two-body, $\Lambda$N and three-body $\Lambda$NN components have not yet been satisfactorily quantified.

 I have used a simplified model for the hypertriton wavefunctions and densities because at the pre-experiment stage there is no need for a more elaborate calculation.
 The Glauber-reaction model is appropriate for the bombarding energy considered.
 The conclusions are that the electromagnetic response of the hypertriton is more sensitive to the binding energy than the interaction cross sections.
 By looking at inclusive quantities such as the reaction vertex, and invariant mass and momenta of the fragments, a mapping of the electrogmagnetic response of the hypertriton would be of great experimental and theoretical value for the hypernuclei research community, as it has been for the study of weakly-bound nuclei.